jan-albrecht05/filament-DB/README.md

 ## for all of our 3D-printing-filament
 <img src="/assets/img/overview.png" alt="">

-# Apretty nice looking DB with User Accounts
+# A pretty nice looking DB with User Accounts
 ### Feel free to contribute!

 ## To-Do: